 MAN IN AN ORANGE SHIRT

-One of the major challenges set by the MIAOS producers was to seamlessly turn the pristine modern London exteriors into the more damaged and dishevelled look of war time London seen in episode one.
-This involved a lot of in depth research of real London locations that had been damaged or destroyed during the war and using these references to aid in the shot production process.
+One of the major challenges set by the MIAOS producers was to seamlessly turn the pristine modern London exteriors into the more damaged and disheveled look of wartime London seen in episode one.
+This involved a lot of in-depth research of real London locations that had been damaged or destroyed during the war and using these references to aid in the shot production process.
 From digitally removing whole chunks of modern buildings and replacing them with bomb damage to removing modern graffiti and road signs.

 Director: Michael Samuels

 Producer: Lisa Osborne